-Darby reveals Jack's Point village plans 'similar size to central Queenstown'
+Darby reveals $500m Jack's Point village plans 'similar size to central Queenstown'

-A new village similar in size to Queenstown is planned for the nearby Jack's Point at the foot of the Remarkables and images have been released showing its possible design.
+A new half billion-dollar village similar in size to Queenstown is planned for the nearby Jack's Point at the foot of the Remarkables and images have been released showing its possible design.

 John Darby of Darby Partners has issued a statement outlining his plans for what is now only a residential and golf community, telling of his plans for the new commercial and retail hub.